Multitasking & Task Switching: The Real Cost to Focus

 Some participants took L-Tyrosine while others took a placebo before completing the two tests.
 The results showed that participants who took L-Tyrosine beforehand had "enhanced accuracy" and "decreased frequency of list retrieval."

 In the end, L-Tyrosine proved to help participants sustain working memory for multitasking and efficient task-switching.
-Thus, we know L-Tyrosine is an effective nootropic for increasing productivity while multitasking.
+Thus, we know L-Tyrosine is an effective nootropic for maintaining cognitive load while multitasking.

 Speculations on NALT for Multitasking

-- Yet another study confirms tyrosine can reduce reactions to physical and psychological stress by increasing catecholamines.
-This may also help with productivity while multitasking by mediating stress.
+• Yet another study confirms tyrosine can reduce reactions to physical and psychological stress by increasing catecholamines.
+This may also help with attention control while multitasking by mediating stress.

 More on Mind Lab Pro® N-Acetyl L-Tyrosine